Covid19 definitely changed a lot of people's lives... but for me,

 It was a cardiac arrest that changed my life in November of 2019.

 One that would leave me dead for over an hour without any oxygen getting to my brain.
 It happened while I was at work at Davis Elen.
 (Similar to Damar Hamlin for all you football fans out there.
 Go Browns.)
-Except I didn't have medical professionals standing by to help me, I was left with my coworkers... whom thankfully, by some miracle, had just had CPR training in the previous months.
-I could never thank them enough for their courage and resilience by continually performing CPR on me until the paramedics got there, if it wasn't for you all, I wouldn't be here writing this today.
-From what I've been told, the paramedics were ready to stop trying to revive me and called out, "okay, one last time"... and for some reason, at that moment, about an hour after, my heart began to work again.
+Except I didn't have medical professionals standing by to help me, I was left with my coworkers... whom thankfully, by some miracle, had just received CPR training the previous month.
+I could never thank them enough for their courage and resilience by simply not giving up on me until the paramedics got there...I mean, heck.
+Even the paramedics got sick of doing it and apparently called out, "okay, one last time"... and for some reason, at that moment, about an hour later, my heart began to work again.

-or to find out what happens to you after you die, please reach out.
+or just to find out what happens to you after you die, please reach out.

 I'm currently writing for Edelman,